 Plushies can be created for ages 0 to 100.
-Or, hopefully in the future as medicine advances, ages 0 to 200.
+Or hopefully in the future as medicine advances, ages 0 to 200.
 Different ages and recipients look for different things in their plush.
 Children want to play, hug, uncover, and spend time with a plush-sized friend.
-Grownups enjoy plush toy hugs too, but their toys also become office toys and soft designer art pieces to collect and display.
+Grown ups enjoy plush toy hugs too, but their toys also become office toys and soft designer art pieces to collect and display.

 Design Process: How Happy Worker Creates Custom Plush Toys

-To get the best final custom stuffed animals we follow the old saying: ‘measure twice and cut once’.
-So before we begin making toys first we make a plan.
+To get the best final custom stuffed animals we follow the old saying: "measure twice and cut once".
+So before we begin making toys, we first make a plan.